zorba-apps/osho-screen-saver/README.md

 # Osho Screen Saver

-A beautiful, full-screen screen saver application built with Remix, featuring elegant transitions and Cloudinary integration.
+A beautiful, full-screen screen saver application built with React + Vite, featuring cinematic drone-like transitions and Cloudinary integration.
 Designed for large displays with high-quality image handling.

 ## Features

 - **Full-screen display** optimized for large screens (1000m+ displays)
-- **Multiple transition effects**: fade, slide, zoom, and collage layouts
+- **Cinematic transitions** with drone-like zoom effects and 3D transforms
 - **Cloudinary integration** for high-quality image hosting
 - **Responsive design** that scales beautifully
 - **Control panel** with play/pause, speed control, and transition selection
 - **Keyboard shortcuts** for easy navigation
 - **Image preloading** for smooth transitions
-- **Smart image fitting** with artistic collage layouts for non-fitting images
+- **Hardware acceleration** for buttery smooth animations

 ## Transition Effects

-1. **Fade** - Smooth crossfade between images
+1. **Fade** - Smooth crossfade with subtle zoom effects
 2. **Slide** - Images slide in from left, right, up, or down
-3. **Zoom** - Images zoom in or out during transitions
+3. **Zoom In** - Drone camera flying closer to the image
+4. **Zoom Out** - Drone camera flying away from the image
+5. **Zoom Pulse** - Drone hovering then diving in for dramatic effect
-4. **Collage** - Creates artistic mosaic layouts for non-fitting images
+6. **Collage** - Creates artistic mosaic layouts for non-fitting images

 ## Setup Instructions